ghxiao/morph-xr2rml/README.md

 Morph-xR2RML was developed by the [I3S laboratory](http://www.i3s.unice.fr/) as an extension of the [Morph-RDB project](https://github.com/oeg-upm/morph-rdb) which is an implementation of R2RML.
 It is made available under the Apache 2.0 License.

 #### SPARQL-to-SQL
-The SPARQL-to-SQL rewriting is an adaptation of the former Morph-RDB implementation, it supports SELECT queries.
+The SPARQL-to-SQL rewriting is an adaptation of the former Morph-RDB implementation, it supports SPARQL SELECT and DESCRIBE queries.

 #### SPARQL-to-MongoDB
 The SPARQL-to-MongoDB rewriting is a fully new component, it supports SELECT, CONSTRUCT and DESCRIBE queries.